Wanamaker Organ Daily Concerts

 A Philadelphia Tradition Maintained Continuously Since 1911

-Twice a day, six days a week, a switch is thrown, and eight massive blowers breathe life into the gigantic wind machinery of the world’s largest playing pipe organ.
+Twice a day, six days a week, a switch is thrown, and nine massive blowers breathe life into the gigantic wind machinery of the world’s largest playing pipe organ.
 Its silken sound summons people from all over the planet.

 Here is the current schedule for regular twice-daily 45-minute recitals: